zenoss/twill/README.txt

 code form, if and only if you are distributing those changes in some *other* form (e.g. as part of another package).
-You do *not* need to provide the source to packages that use twill, and you are not obligated to publish your own private changes to twill, or twill scripts, or twill extensions.
+You do *not* need to provide the source to packages that use twill, and you are not obligated to publish your own private changes to twill.
+You do not need to publish your twill scripts or twill extensions, either.

 pyparsing_ and mechanize_ are both included with twill, but are under their own licenses.
 (Both are currently more lenient than the LGPL,